x

 "As a result of her felony conviction, Indiana law provides that she is automatically removed from office," Hancock County Prosecutor Brent Eaton said in a statement.

-Eaton and deputy prosecutor Kyle Bandy were appointed as special prosecutor in the case after Marion County Prosecutor Ryan Mears recused himself from multiple investigations involving Hatch "in order to avoid the appearance of impropriety," Eaton said.
+Eaton and deputy prosecutor Kyle Bandy were appointed as special prosecutors in the case after Marion County Prosecutor Ryan Mears recused himself from multiple investigations involving Hatch "in order to avoid the appearance of impropriety," Eaton said.

 RELATED: Center Township constable charged with official misconduct for the 4th time this year